MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor.md

 2. In the lower pane, select the **Runtime logs** tab.

-3. If there's data inside the Azure event hub source , lakehouse destination or KQL database destination, the logs appear on the **Runtime logs** tab.
+3. If there's data inside the Azure event hub source, lakehouse destination or KQL database destination, the logs appear on the **Runtime logs** tab.

 4. Search the logs with the **Filter by keyword** option, or filter the list by changing the severity or type.